Wacom-Developer/signature-sdk-js/SIGNATURE-COMPONENTS-API.md

 ### setPublicKey

 Set a public key for asymmetric encryption.
-The public key is using for encryption.
+The public key is used for encryption.

 | Parameters                                        |
 | ------------------------------------------------- |